-- Ensure that the core values of Equality, Diversity and Inclusivity (EDI) are fully embedded and reflected in all BAM activities, including Conference, events, SIGs, publications, research, grants, awards and the Fellows College.
+- Ensure that the core values of Equality, Diversity, Inclusivity and Respect (EDIR) are fully embedded and reflected in all BAM activities, including Conference, events, SIGs, publications, research, grants, awards and the Fellows College.

-- Work with the BAM Office to oversee monitoring of Equality, Diversity and Inclusivity across all BAM activities, as above but also including website, social media and membership, and to report to the BAM Executive Committee on progress,
+- Work with the BAM Office to oversee monitoring of EDIR across all BAM activities, as above but also including website, social media and membership, and to report to the BAM Executive Committee on progress,

-- Work across committees to advise, alert and recommend best practice actions to improve EDI.
+- Work across committees to advise, alert and recommend best practice actions to improve EDIR.

-- Engage with appropriate external parties working with improving EDI to bring best practice into BAM and the wider BAM community.
+- Engage with appropriate external parties working with improving EDIR to bring best practice into BAM and the wider BAM community.